palant/pfp/README.md

 ### Microsoft Edge

-The following command will produce a file wiht a name like `build-edge/pfp-n.n.n.appx`:
+The following command will produce a file with a name like `build-edge/pfp-n.n.n.appx`:

     gulp appx

+Note that Internet connection is currely required for Edge builds, as an external service is used for packaging.

 ### Web client